Bira/octopus-carnival/_drafts/wir-mm-4e-kobold.md

 imagine you can just say kobolds never trigger their own traps instead, which is why the MV dropped it.
 I'd still give it to playable kobolds.

-Power-wise, they cover the first half of the Heroic tier, which means the choice of kobolds and goblins is mostly a matter of aesthetic preference in 4e.
+Power-wise, they cover the first half of the Heroic tier, which means the chosing between kobolds and goblins is mostly a matter of aesthetic preference in 4e.
 The MV kobolds are a bit more restricted in level, in what seems to be an attempt to restore the power ladder.
-While the MM versions do suffer from the damage bug, this barely affects them at all since their level is so low.
+While the MM versions do suffer from the damage bug, this barely affects them since their level is so low.

 ### Kobold Minion (MM) and Kobold Tunneler (MV)